LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Method

 While this VAE models the image distribution \(p(X)\), we also require a compact latent representation for segmentation masks.
-Therefore, we introduce a second VAE with encoder \(\mathcal{E}_{S}\) and decoder \(\mathcal{D}_{S}\), mapping a mask \(S\) to a latent code \(z_{S} = \mathcal{E}_{S}(S)\) and reconstructing it via \(\mathcal{D}_{S}(z_{S})\).
-The mask VAE is trained with the analogous ELBO, which provides a smooth, structured latent space for masks.
-These latent variables will be used in the latent FM model described next.
+Therefore, we use another VAE with encoder \(\mathcal{E}_{S}\) and decoder \(\mathcal{D}_{S}\), mapping a mask \(S\) to a latent code \(z_{S} = \mathcal{E}_{S}(S)\) and reconstructing it via \(\mathcal{D}_{S}(z_{S})\).
+The mask VAE is also trained with the analogous ELBO, which provides a smooth, structured latent space for masks.
+These latent variables are subsequently used in our proposed LatentFM model, described in the next section.